cisagov/ScubaGear/baselines/teams.md

 ## 3. Skype Users

 This section helps reduce security risks related to contact with Skype users.
-Microsoft is officially retiring Skype for Business Online and wants to ensure customers have the required information and resources to plan and execute a successful upgrade to Teams.
+Microsoft is officially retiring Skype for Business Online and wants to give customers information and resources to plan and execute a successful upgrade to Teams.
 Below are the decommissioning dates by product:

 - Skype for Business Online: July 31, 2021
 - Skype for Business 2015: April 11, 2023